xia-lixun/Resume/README.md

 ## **Projects**
+* **_VAD/Single-Mic Noise Reduction_**(2017 - 2018)
+    * build of high-quality speech and noise data
+    * deep nerual network
+    * state-of-the-art Signal Distortion Ratio (SDR > 13.5dB)
+    * evolution via model bootstrapping

-* **_Microsoft Cortana Frontend Speakerphone_** (2016 - 2017)
+* **_Tuning of Harman Kardon Invoke_** (2016 - 2017)

-    Harman's solution for Microsoft in far-field speech comminication.
-My contribution includes: (a) design and implement tuning interface for automatic verifications of sensory products; (b) automate measuring processing to allow fast parameter searching for performance optimization
+    * Microsoft far-field AI speakerphone
+    * tuning paramters of mic frontend processing (AEC/BS/ABF/NR/Leveller) for ASR, KWS and Skype
+    * Harman global reward for successful project

 * **_Acoustic Feature Engineering_** (2015 - 2016)

-    Exctracting an useful set of acoustic features for voice-activity detection (VAD) via Machine Learning approach, for example real-time sound event detection.
-Real time demo is implemented on PC platform.
+    * acoustic features for voice-activity detection
+    * development of VST plugins for realtime application
+    * experienced VST developer (C/C++/Visual Studio)

 * **_Novel Control of Tracking Power Supply_** (2014 - 2015)

-    Control of tracking power supply often requires high precision DAC chip for power rail indication.
-My achievement here is the elimination of the DAC chip but utilizing the digital port alone of the DSP chip for rail indication.
-Cost down has been achieved thanks to this novel method of power rail control in H-class PSU.
+    * creative method for power control of H-class PSU
+    * save the cost of expensive DAC
+    * used in amplifier products

 * **_ACOspector(TM) – non-invasive fluid measurement in real-time_** (2010 - 2014)

     Lead the development of the industrial fluid property measurement sensor based on active acoustic spectroscopy measurement.
 Products have been deployed among pulp and paper, chemical factories in Sweden.
 Some information can be found in [_www.acosense.com_](www.acosense.com).
-My contributions are: (a)make of the first prototype in industry --- sensory control FPGA platform and linux server for data processing; (b)evolve the product for two generations to allow deployment for customers; Now my products have been installed in multiple chemical/pulp-and-paper factories in Sweden; (c)Get the CE certificate for product; (d)Hardware and software are developed in-house; (e)Now Acosense is a company in public stock market in Sweden.
+Contributions:
+    * made the first prototype that delivers to customers
+    * improved the product to its second generation

 * **_Matrix Power Converter Design and Implementation_** (2007 - 2008)